Matir/blog/_posts/2020-02-26-bsides-sf-2020-ctf-infrastructure-engineering.md

 Redis-based cache is in the cards to improve this situation as well.

 ## Balancing On-Site and Remote Participants

+It's always a challenge to balance things between our on-site (conference) players and those playing remotely.
+We want to be able to build non-traditional challenges that require being onsite, such as "Locky", our lockpicking challenge that prints a physical flag for players, or a challenge to unlock an onsite simulated smart lock.

+We also aren't able to provide around-the-clock support online because of the conference schedule, activities, and our location.
+Likewise, our timing this year was a match to the conference schedule, which we realize is inconvenient for some of our remote players because of differing timezones.

 ## Plans for Next Year